aliahmadcse/todo/README.md

 - See your important tasks under **Important** section
 - See the completed todo's under the **completed** section

-## Want to contribute
+## Want to test in local server

-1. ✔ Clone the repo
+✔ Clone the repo\
-2. ✔ Move the repo into your server's root folder
+✔ Move the repo into your server's root folder\
-3. Import the **todo.sql** into mysql database
+✔ Import the **todo.sql** into mysql database\
-4. ✔ Start your server and type **localhost/reponame/public** to open home page
+✔ Start your server and type `localhost/reponame/public` to open home page\
-5. Write some code and open pull requeest
+✔ Write some code and open pull requeest